 Clinical Rural Immersion Program

-Hosted in communities throughout the state, the Clinical Rural Immersion Program is a two-week experience for rising second-year medical students and health professions students.
+Hosted in communities throughout the state, the Clinical Rural Immersion Program is a two-week interprofessional experience for rising second-year Rural Scholars and other health professions students.
 The program is a clinical experience designed to highlight the social and communal aspects of rural life.
 Through group activities and meetings with community leaders and rural health professionals, participants get a preview of life as a rural health-care professional.

 MU Rural Track Clerkship Program